 One World BRIDGE (non-profit 501c3)

 Step 3: Book your Flight to Kingston (KIN) Jamaica

 Airport pick-up/ and drop off at Kinston (KIN) Airport in Jamaica will be provided by our staff on

 April 2nd (Departure/Return)

 NLW/ITY Staff will be waiting there with a smile and sign with your name on it.
 We will have your arrival flight time and #.
 Not included in the Native Like Water program price registration is your international flight to Kingston, Jamaica.
 You will need to book flight to Kingston (KIN), Jamaica.
 Please shop early for your flights.
 Be mindful that this is during Easter and spring type breaks.
 Finding a ticket early is recommended.
 Depending on airport and when you book, tickets average $500-$800 Roundtrip.
 If you need an early arrival or later departure please let us know.

 Participant will be notified by NLW once 1st payment is received with registration.
 Participant will receive travel voucher, liability waivers and a list of what to bring by or before March 25 with receipt of your final (second) payment.
 You may choose to pay with one Payment as well by March 10th.

 Who can come to this?

-The Native Like Water Jamaica Exchange 2018 is designed for folks with sincere interest in cultural and leisure exchange that is enjoyable.
+The Native Like Water Jamaica Exchange 2018 is designed for folks with sincere interest in cultural, sustainability, and exchange that is enjoyable and educational.
 It is designed for all ages, so no one - regardless of age, feels out of place.